authelia/authelia/docs/configuration/access-control.md

 These domains can be either listed in YAML-short form `["example1.com", "example2.com"]` or in YAML long-form as dashed list.

+Domain prefixes can also be dynamically match users or groups.
+For example you can have a specific policy adjustment if the user or group matches the subdomain.
+For example `{user}.example.com` or `{group}.example.com` check the users name or groups against the subdomain.

 ### Resources

 A rule can define multiple regular expressions for matching the path of the resource